Hamza-69/connect4/README.md

 to this
 ![New disk Order](assets/setup5.png)

 You may delete the USB drive.
-AFter that boot and go through the steps below.
+After that boot and go through the steps below.

 # Steps to run on startup on Alpine Linux VM